MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-csharp-ui-maui-toolkit.md

 }
 ```

 If you have completed the [Build your first .NET MAUI app for Windows](walkthrough-first-app.md) tutorial, you will understand what the code above does.
 The `MainViewModel` class is decorated with the `INotifyPropertyChanged` attribute, which allows the MVVM Toolkit to generate the `INotifyPropertyChanged` implementation for the class.
 Marking `MainViewModel` as a `partial class` is required for the .NET source generator to work.
-The `ObservableProperty` attribute on the `name` private field will a `Name` property for the class with the proper `INotifyPropertyChanged` implementation.
+The `ObservableProperty` attribute on the `name` private field will add a `Name` property for the class with the proper `INotifyPropertyChanged` implementation in the generated partial class.
 Adding the `OnNameChanging` and `OnNameChanged` partial methods is optional, but allows you to add custom logic when the `Name` property is changing or has changed.

 ## Build a UI with C# Markup